 Tip #3: Look for Provisions Dealing with People or Positions Out of the Bargaining Unit or Those Creating “Conditions of Employment”

 In order to be bargainable, proposals and provisions must deal with bargaining unit employees.
-FLRA has created a "Vitally Affects" Test (See another fine article from ILRF by Steve Schumacher on this) to address what happens when union proposals affect more than just those in the unit.
+FLRA has created a “Vitally Affects” Test to address what happens when union proposals affect more than just those in the unit.
 Look carefully at provisions that cover parking, space, and common areas n the workplace.